kwaldenphd/Raspberry-Pi-Setup/README.md

 - Install and configure a Linux Operating System
 - Define the functions of an Operating System
 - Navigate the computer's file system at the command line

+## Acknowledgements

+This lab is based on the "Project 2: Introduction to Raspberry Pi" project materials developed by [Lindsay K. Mattock](http://lindsaymattock.net/) for the the [SLIS 5020 Computing Foundations course](http://lindsaymattock.net/computingfoundations.html).

 # Raspbian OS